Dani-ctrl-n/I-m-Bored/README.md

 ## How to Use

 1. **Getting Started**:

-   - Access the Boredom Buster Web App by visiting [boredombuster.example.com](https://boredombuster.example.com).
+- run `npm install` to install all the dependencies
+- run `npm run nodemon`

 2. **Select Activity Type**: